Filtering data on a dashboard

 -

-When you filter data on a dashboard, samples in the layers remain the same.
-Only the number of objects on the scene changes: on the map, in the legend, and in all widgets (except for the text widget).
+When you filter data on a dashboard, samples in layers remain unchanged.
+Only the number of objects on the scene updates: on the map, in the Legend widget, and in other widgets (except the text widget).
+To change a data sample, see the Modifying data sample instruction.

-Filtering through geofilters
+Filtering via geofilters

 -

-Go to the Dashboards tab.
+Go to the Dashboards tab and open a dashboard.

 -